 As you can see below, you can choose the issue types that need to show up, the workflow that the project follows, versions and components, people involved and the level of access permissions they have etc. (Click to enlarge image)

-User creation being the most important part of the User Management process, it is not limited to just that.
-The other important user related activities performed by a JIRA admin are:
+User creation is the most important part of the User Management process, it is not limited to just that.
+The other important user-related activities performed by a JIRA admin are:

 - Edit a particular user information